-Write a function that will draw a single button, of the sort that might be useful for a calculator.
-You may have to experiment with the pen position to get the digits properly centred.
+Write a function that will draw a single button, of the sort that might be useful for a calculator

 The function should be given parameters to tell it the size of the button and what symbol it should contain within it.
 Shade the button and give it an outline just so that it doesn't look dreadful.